natthakit-chea/natthakit-chea/README.md

 Health Data Science student at KMTT and PCCMS
 ---------------------------------------------

 I've been learning AI and Data analysis For 4 years.
-I start with python and R, and have really found a passion for AI engineer
+I start with python and R, and have really found a passion for AI engineer.
+I'm doing internship at NSHO

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [natthakit.chea@kmutt.ac.th](mailto:natthakit.chea@kmutt.ac.th)